lake-wg/authz/draft-ietf-lake-authz.md

         +<--------------------------|                          |
         |     (EAD_3 = Voucher)     |                          |
 ~~~~~~~~~~~
-{: #fig-reverse title="Use with EDHOC reverse mesasge flow." artwork-align="center"}
+{: #fig-reverse title="ELA with EDHOC reverse mesasge flow when U is responder." artwork-align="center"}

 # Use with Constrained Join Protocol (CoJP)